lbalbi/big_data_datasets/README.md

   The wikinegata was obtained from a subset of wikidata along with a set of derived "useful" negative statements.
 It contains 681 million negative and 100 million positive statements

 - ConceptNet [3] + Uncommonsense [4]: non-structured knowledge graphs on commonsense

-#negations: 6.2 millions
+  ConceptNet

-#subjects: 8k everyday concepts
+  Uncommonsense covers 8,000 entities and 6.2 millions of negative statements.